Enalean/tuleap-documentation-en/languages/en/user-guide/frs.rst

 Release Administration
 ```````````````````````

-To administrate releases, you must be project admin or file admin.
+To administrate releases, you must be project admin or have write files permissions.
 Release creation and modification are the same.

 Release Creation and modification